Galactic Empire: Thrawn trilogy

 In Timothy Zahn's "Thrawn trilogy" of novels – Heir to the Empire (1991), Dark Force Rising (1992), and The Last Command (1993) – an army of former Imperials, led by Grand Admiral Thrawn, attempt to overthrow the New Republic and install a dictatorship known as the Empire of the Hand.
-The backstory of the series explains that following their defeat at the Battle of Endor, the galactic sectors that are still under Imperial control are now governed by several different military juntas that fight each other in a conflict known as the Imperial Civil War, all the while resuming the Galactic Civil War with the Rebellion's successor, the New Republic, for control of the galaxy for years until mostly uniting under Grand Admiral Thrawn.
+The backstory of the series explains that following their defeat at the Battle of Endor, the galactic sectors that are still under Imperial control were now governed by several different military juntas that fight each other in a conflict known as the Imperial Civil War.
+All the while resuming the Galactic Civil War with the Rebellion's successor, the New Republic, for control of the galaxy for years, until mostly uniting under Grand Admiral Thrawn.
 By the time of The Last Command, Thrawn has nearly defeated the New Republic, but they claim victory in a last-ditch effort, and Thrawn is killed by his own bodyguard, shattering the Empire's unity.